SalinderSidhu/wam/README.md

 # License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](/LICENSE.md)

-**THIS APPLICATION IS IN NO WAY AFFILIATED OR ENDORSED BY ACTIVISION BLIZZARD**
+**THIS APPLICATION IS IN NO WAY AFFILIATED OR ENDORSED BY BLIZZARD ENTERTAINMENT**